NitinSingh99/NitinSingh99/README.md

 Hi👋 <br>
-I'm Nitin Singh, I'm passionate about web technologies with experience of 2 Years 👨‍💻
+I'm Nitin Singh, I'm passionate about web technologies with experience of 3 Years 👨‍💻

-- 🔭 I’m currently working on React
+- 🔭 I’m currently working on AI
-- 🌱 I’m currently learning Backend Development 😊
 - ⚡ Fun fact: I love reading, touch typing and coding
 - ❤️ Would love: To learn blog writing